seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 I, where would you choose it?

 **IRAS**
-Not in my husband’s nose.
+Not in my husband's nose.

 **CHARMIAN**
 Our worser thoughts heavens mend!
-Alexas,–come,
+Alexas,--come,
 his fortune, his fortune!
 O, let him marry a woman
 that cannot go, sweet Isis, I beseech thee! and let
 her die too, and give him a worse! and let worst